lilblupig/fte-calc/README.md

 A recent foray into PHP, and the lack of global variables as a resource has forced a more rudimentary understanding of passing data using functions and parameters.

-The final misunderstanding was the concept of unit testing.
-Each new feature or component, or slightest change was tested extensively across the application before moving on to the next component.
-It is only recently that a greater understanding of unit testing as isolated testing of the smallest available form of individual components in a sandbox type environment was gained.
-This will be a major factor moving forward.

 #### Preparation
 The project was approached from inception as a user experience centered project.
 In this case, the user requirements are exactly the same as the owner requirements: to achieve consistent results in as short a period of time as possible.
 The five planes of UX design were explored and built upon to create a design which is geared almost exclusively towards the niche end use.